-0 .
-Assessment pathway Biodiversity values Basic Native vegetation extentNative vegetation conditionStrategic biodiversity value Intermediate As for Basic, and Large trees Sensitive wetlands and coastal areas Endangered ecological vegetation classes Detailed As for Basic and Intermediate, and • Habitat for Victoria's rare or threatened species
+Assessment pathway Biodiversity values Basic Native vegetation extentNative vegetation conditionStrategic biodiversity value Intermediate As for basic, and; • Large trees • Sensitive wetlands and coastal areas • Endangered ecological vegetation classes Detailed As for basic and intermediate, and; • Habitat for Victoria's rare or threatened species

-An avoid and minimise statement that describes how impacts on biodiversity values were avoided and minimised must be included in the Exempt project endorsement form (refer to Appendix 2).
+An avoid and minimise statement that describes how impacts on biodiversity values were avoided and minimised (or couldn't be avoided) must be included in the Exempt project endorsement form (refer to Appendix 2).

-2.2.2 Identify native vegetation to be removed
+2.2.2 Native vegetation removal requirement

-Native vegetation to be removed must be identified in accordance with the Guidelines.
+Native vegetation removal must be identified in accordance with the Guidelines.
 This includes consideration of past removal from previous project stages, direct removal and assumed losses of native vegetation as detailed in the Guidelines, and listed below:

 - vehicle access and impacts of construction activities

-- · need for ongoing access
+- need for ongoing access or safety risks

 - · changes to hydrology

 - compaction and excavation

-- impacts to TPZs in accordance with the Australian standard 4970-2009 Protection of trees on development sites (AS 4970-2009).
-If more than 10 per cent of a TPZ is impacted, the tree is considered lost, unless an arborist determines otherwise.
+- impacts to tree protection zones in accordance with the Australian standard 4970-2009 Protection of trees on development sites (AS 4970-2009).
+If more than 10% of a TPZ is impacted, an arborist is required to determine whether the impact will not have a significant impact on the tree's survival.